Decorative Wood Design

 The Santa ornaments sold like hot-cakes and we all had to trek out into the woods again in search of more logs to keep the production line going.
 Hubby decided to branch out, if you pardon the pun, into other wooden items.
 The garage soon became a workshop in which he spent every waking moment.
 The car was rendered homeless, the children became apprentices and I was roped in as sales manager.
 New lines were thought up on an almost daily basis, each one was photographed and a catalogue compiled.
 Business cards were printed as everything had to be done in a professional manner - we were now entrepreneurs, after all.

-We bought wooden knobs and brass hooks to mount on our basic wooden plaques, thus tuning them into useful coat racks.
-Our stall always looked bright and cheerful, and was crammed to capacity with our display of painted wooden items.
-We held a stall at the local Primary School's Christmas Fair and one at the Village Hall Summer Fete.
+We bought wooden knobs and brass hooks to mount on our basic wooden plaques, thus turning them into useful coat racks.
+Our stall always looked bright and cheerful and was crammed to capacity with our display of painted wooden items.
+We held a stall at the local primary school's Christmas fair and one at the village hall summer fete.
 Many of our products proved popular with housewives; there were letter racks, kitchen towel holders and decorative trays; plus teapot stands and spice racks; all practical and inexpensive gifts.

 Hubby sent off for some clock mechanisms and we made clocks out of picture tiles and gave them wooden surrounds.
 We produced picture frames, and even bookcases trimmed with decorative beading, in different finishes.
 The solid wooden items could be stained with antique pine, walnut, mahogany and dark oak wood dyes prior to varnishing.
 Sometimes the dyes could be blended to create various shades in between.
 The finished items were either left plain or depicted some hand-painted design, usually floral, or rambling vines.